 In the event that, in the opinion of the Council, the information provided in accordance with Condition 147 indicates that complaints received may have been a consequence of blasting activities on the Site, at the request of the Council, the Consent Holder must inform the Council AC seventy-two hours prior to the next such blasting event, and such subsequent blasting events as are considered necessary by the Council, to allow the blast(s) to be observed and blast discharges evaluated against the requirements of Conditions 143 – 144, and 159.

-In the event dust from blasting results in non-compliance with Condition 143 and/or 144 on two or more occasions within a twelve month period, the Consent Holder must engage a suitably qualified individual to investigate further dust suppression measures including any proposed timeframe for their implementation (where appropriate).
+In the event dust from blasting results in non-compliance with Condition 143 and/or 144 on two or more occasions within a twelve month period, the Consent Holder must engage a SQEP to investigate further dust suppression measures including any proposed timeframe for their implementation (where appropriate).
 The results of the investigation must be submitted in the form of a report provided to the Council AC within six months of the second non-compliance.

 Advice note: This condition must not be initiated without prior consultation with the Consent Holder and notification in writing by the Council AC.